Machine Learning Interatomic Potentials Enable Molecular Dynamics Simulations of Doped MoS2: Methods

 We compute the neutral formation energies $E_{\mathrm{form}}$ with the Zhang–Northrup formalism~\cite{Zhang1991-on}.
 For S-site substitution:

 For Mo-site substitution:

 For intercalation:

 Where $E_{tot}$ is total energy, $\mu$ is the chemical potential and $X$ indicates the dopant.
 Within each method (MLMD or DFT), we use consistent elemental references.
 We set $\mu_{\mathrm{S}}=\tfrac{1}{8}E(\mathrm{S}_8)$ in a large box.
-We set $\mu_{\mathrm{Mo}}$ and $\mu_X$ from the lowest-energy elemental phase available in that method (e.g., bcc/fcc/hcp bulk, molecular box), selected per element in a fixed priority order.
+We set $\mu_{\mathrm{Mo}}$ and $\mu_X$ from the lowest-energy elemental phase available in that method (e.g., bcc/fcc/hcp bulk, molecular box), selected per element based their lowest energy phase identified with Material Projects \cite{Jain2013-gm}.
 This one-method/one-reference scheme allows direct MLMD–DFT comparison of $E_{\mathrm{form}}$ values.
+The code used for validation is available on github \cite{FaiyadUnknown-dv}.

+It is important to note that the structure relaxation and formation energy calculation for 48-atom systems for all 25 dopants took between 0.53 to 0.97 hours of compute time using UMA small and 0.6 to 1.2 hours of compute time for UMA medium, depending on whether the calculations are run on the A100 (slower) GPU or L40 (faster) GPU.
+In contrast, the same calculation took about 410 hours of compute time with DFT (run on 56 CPU cores).
+So the MLIPs were about 341 to 820 times faster.